piorrro33/NowLiveBot-2.0/README.md

 * HitBox

 ## The Basics

+> You MUST be a manager to execute these commands!

 ### Invite the bot to your server
 To add Now Live to your server, [click here](https://discordapp.com/oauth2/authorize?&client_id=240729664035880961&scope=bot&permissions=224256).